PuZheng/flask-report/docs/source/Tutorial.rst

 The boss want to see reports of deparments and the department leader want to see reports of each worker in her department.

+Before we start this tutorial, you should install Flask-Report, and enter the tutorial directory in flask_report source directory.

 First, we need to create a Flask app skeleton.
-All the codes are located in *flask_report.tutorial*.

 .. literalinclude:: ../../flask_report/tutorial/basemain.py
    :lines: 3, 7-